 - On IFTTT, we call those services.
 To see all of the services on IFTTT, check out our services list.

-We bring services together into Applets.
-Applets are specific things that can happen when you connect services — things your apps can't do on their own.
+We bring services together into Applets and connections.
+These are specific things that can happen when you connect services — things your apps can't do on their own.

-- For example, you could use an Applet to sync Amazon Alexa to-dos with your Google Calendar.
-Or one that lets you create events in your iPhone Calendar, via Google Assistant.
+- For example, you could use IFTTT to sync Amazon Alexa to-dos with your Google Calendar.
+Or create events in your iPhone Calendar, via Google Assistant.